Jaweki/car_showcase/README.md

 bun dev
 ```

+To see specific project dependancies, take a look at the [package.json](./package.json) file in the root folder.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.